mahnoor-a11y/Read/README.md

 # Data/GANs/data_reduction

-This folder contains the code used for cropping the frames.
+This folder contains code for reducing redundant frames, ensuring that a maximum of 15 instances are retained.

 ## Files

 - **keep_15_frames.py**